lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 operations.

 The generation of private keys relies on random numbers.
-The use of inadequate pseudo-random number generators (PRNGs) to generate these values can result in little or no security.
+The use of inadequate pseudorandom number generators (PRNGs) to generate these values can result in little or no security.
 An attacker may find it much easier to reproduce the PRNG environment that produced the keys, searching the resulting small set of possibilities, rather than brute